-Notable Quotables is the Media Research Center’s every other week compilation of the latest outrageous, sometimes humorous, quotes in the liberal media.
+Notable Quotables is the Media Research Center’s compilation of the latest outrageous, sometimes humorous, quotes in the liberal media.
 Full editions before March of 2016 are posted on MRC.org (archive).

 At year-end, a panel of three dozen leading conservative media observers serve as judges to select “The Best Notable Quotables: Annual Awards for the Year’s Worst Reporting.”
 As posted on NewsBusters.
 Full archive back to 1988 on MRC.org.

 For posts on NewsBusters about the MRC’s annual DisHonors Awards and Gala.

 President Donald Trump’s “cataclysmic” pick of Brett Kavanaugh for the Supreme Court and his act of “treason” at his Helsinki summit with Russian President Vladimir Putin prompted the media to turn up their outrage volume to 11 this month.
 The following are the worst liberal outbursts over the last month from lefty journalists and celebrities: